-WHILE BROKERS OFTEN BECOME upset or even angry when they are named in customer arbitration, nothing strikes fear in the hearts of licensed individuals as much as being called to testify before their own regulatory body.
+WHILE BROKERS OFTEN BECOME upset or even angry when they are named in customer arbitration, nothing strikes fear in the hearts of licensed individuals as much as receiving an SEC subpoena or a FINRA 8210 request.

-The situation can arise in a number of ways, either by a simple telephone call from an SEC investigator, a call from a FINRA examination, an SEC Subpoena, or a request for an On The Record interview from FINRA.
+The situation can arise in a number of ways, either by a simple telephone call from an SEC investigator, a call from a FINRA examination, service of an SEC subpoena, or a request for an On The Record interview from FINRA.

-Whether the request is formal or informal, whether the testimony is recorded or not, all such interactions with the regulatory authorities is a serious matter, and brokers have good reason to be concerned.
+Whether the request is formal or informal, whether the testimony is recorded or not, all such interactions with the regulatory authorities are a serious matter, and brokers have good reason to be concerned.

 Testimony before regulatory agencies is an extremely serious matter.
-Regulators can ask questions on nearly any topic they choose, and incorrect testimony can have serious repercussions for the broker.
+Regulators can ask questions on nearly any topic they choose, and incorrect testimony can seriously affect the broker.
 Therefore, such testimony should not be given without first speaking to an attorney, and rarely should a witness give such testimony without an attorney present.
 While most testimony is given by witnesses, not wrongdoers, the SEC and FINRA can have a serious impact on a broker’s license, and the testimony can start a lengthy process that could take years to resolve.
-If the matter is not properly handled from the outset, the damage can be long lasting, and costly.
+If the matter is not properly handled from the outset, the damage can be long-lasting, and costly.

 Of course, the regulators can refer a matter to a criminal prosecutor for further action or conduct further proceedings based on witnesses’ testimony.
 Nothing demonstrated the need for representation and preparation more dramatically than the conviction of Martha Stewart for lying to the FBI and the SEC in just such a scenario.
 And she was not testifying under oath.
 She voluntarily spoke to the investigators, with her attorney, and lied.

-While the seriousness of the event is enough to cause concern, a large part of any subpoenaed broker’s concern is the fear of the unknown, including the procedure, what will be discussed and the target of the investigation.
+While the event’s seriousness is enough to cause concern, a large part of any subpoenaed broker’s concern is the fear of the unknown, including the procedure, what will be discussed and the target of the investigation.

-While the SEC will not disclose the target of an investigation to a witness, or even his attorney, a knowledgeable lawyer can obtain SEC information that will lead to a reasonable idea of the witness’ role in the investigation and the scope of inquiry.
-FINRA will often attempt to keep the topics of the examination a secret too, by not disclosing the full scope of the investigation or review.
+While the SEC will not disclose the target of an investigation to a witness, or even his attorney, a knowledgeable lawyer can obtain information regarding the SEC subpoena that will lead to a reasonable idea of the witness’s role in the investigation and the scope of inquiry.
+FINRA will often attempt to keep the examination topics a secret in connection with its 8210 requests, by not disclosing the full scope of the investigation or review.
 In fact, I have been involved in FINRA OTRs where the examiner has refused to disclose the subjects to be addressed during the OTR.
-More on that later, since it is an inappropriate way to conduct an OTR, and must be dealt with by the attorney for the witness.
-Since there are very few rules which govern the conduct of a FINRA investigation, the event becomes a bit trickier, since one never knows exactly what the topic of discussion is going to be.
+More on that later since it is an inappropriate way to conduct an OTR and must be dealt with by the attorney for the witness.
+Since there are very few rules which govern the conduct of a FINRA investigation, the event becomes a bit trickier since one never knows exactly what the topic of discussion will be.

-However, the process itself is not complicated, but is important to understand.
-Where testimony is being compelled, the witness receives a subpoena (from the SEC) or a letter from FINRA.
-The testimony is given under oath and recorded by a court reporter or tape recording equipment, is usually taken by an SEC attorney at one of their regional offices.
+However, the process itself is not complicated but is important to understand.
+Where testimony is being compelled, the witness receives an SEC subpoena or a FINRA 8210 request, which is simply a letter.
+Documents are typically called for, and after the production of those documents, testimony is given under oath and recorded by a court reporter or tape recording equipment, usually taken by an SEC attorney at one of their regional offices.
 An investigator is also present, and other SEC staff may attend.
 The same is true for the FINRA and the NYSE.

-In the SEC situation, In order for the staff attorney to subpoena a witness, there must be a Formal Order of Investigation.
+In the SEC subpoena situation, for the staff attorney to subpoena a witness, there must be a Formal Order of Investigation.
 Witnesses who are subpoenaed to appear and give testimony are entitled to see the formal order, and it should be reviewed carefully.
-It contains information as to the scope of the investigation, when it began and who is authorized to conduct it.
+It contains information as to the scope of the investigation, when it began, and who is authorized to conduct it.
 Additionally, the formal order may contain information regarding staff conclusions and possible subjects of the investigation.

 The witness will also be told that he cannot “go off the record” and that only the staff can direct the reporter to stop recording the session.
 This is a true statement, but witnesses should be advised of one salient fact — whether the reporter records the statement or not, the staff can use anything that is said.
 In other words, a witness is never “off the record.”

 The examination then continues into the specifics of the investigation.
-Although the details of the examination will vary, every witness must testify truthfully, fully and honestly.
+Although the examination details will vary, every witness must testify truthfully, fully, and honestly.
 It is a federal crime to make a false statement or representation to any government official, including a member of the SEC.
 FINRA claims that it will have the witness prosecuted for lying, but it cannot file criminal charges on its own.
-It can however, bring enforcement proceedings for a permanent bar, and refer the matter to criminal authorities.
+It can, however, bring enforcement proceedings for a permanent bar and refer the matter to criminal authorities.

-During the testimony, the witness’ attorney’s ability to object to questions is somewhat limited.
+During the testimony, the witness’s attorney’s ability to object to questions is somewhat limited.
 However, a witness is permitted to seek an attorney’s advice at any time during the examination, and any question that he does not understand must be clarified by the examiner.
-The witness has the right to review documents he is being asked to testify about if he does not recall the exact details of the response.
+The witness has the right to review the documents he is asked to testify about.

-During the examination, it is important to keep in mind that the staff members who attend the deposition will have a role in determining whether further action will be taken.
-Therefore, the witness’ demeanor and attitude during the examination are important.
-See my articles, A Witness Guide to SEC Testimony and Tips For Responding to an SEC Subpoena for more on demeanor and conduct.
+During the examination, it is important to remember that the staff members who attend the deposition will have a role in determining whether further action will be taken.
+Therefore, the witness’s demeanor and attitude during the examination are important.
+See Tips For Responding to an SEC Subpoena for more on demeanor and conduct.

 After the examination is over, the witness or his attorney is allowed to make a statement on the record.
-This must be decided on a case-by-case basis but should be used if there were any unclear responses that were not addressed during the examination.
+This must be decided on a case-by-case basis but should be used if any unclear responses were not addressed during the examination.

 At the examination’s conclusion, the witness has a right to inspect the transcript of the proceedings and may — at his own cost — obtain a copy.
 Although the SEC may deny transcript access, it does not do so in general practice.
-FINRA on the other hand, will routinely deny or delay access to the transcript, and it is essential to obtain and review a copy of the transcript as soon as possible to ensure its accuracy, since the transcript may be used in other proceedings.
+FINRA, on the other hand will routinely deny or delay access to the transcript.
+It is essential to obtain and review a copy of the transcript as soon as possible to ensure its accuracy since it may be used in other proceedings.
 To correct substantive mistakes, an affidavit will have to be prepared, and there may be a request for an additional examination.

 Unfortunately, the SEC and FINRA have no obligation to inform witnesses of an investigation’s outcome or even its termination.
 In fact, the witness may never hear from them again.
 Should the matter proceed further, there are a number of other possible outcomes, including a cautionary letter, a referral to civil or criminal law enforcement organizations, a referral to a self-regulatory agency, administrative proceedings or injunctive actions.

-Receiving a subpoena is not an indication that the SEC thinks you have done something wrong.
-Most people are subpoenaed as witnesses, not as investigations’ targets.
-The goal during this process should be to ensure that the witness remains a witness, and nothing more.
+Receiving a subpoena does not indicate that the SEC thinks you have done something wrong.
+Most people are subpoenaed as witnesses, not as investigation’s targets.
+The goal during this process should be to ensure that the witness remains a witness and nothing more.